-The Baldrige Criteria refer to the diversity of your workforce hiring and customer communities.
-Capitalizing on both provides enhanced opportunities for high performance; customer, workforce, and community satisfaction; and customer and workforce loyalty.
+The Baldrige Criteria refer to the diversity of your workforce hiring and patient and other customer communities.
+Capitalizing on both provides enhanced opportunities for high performance; patient and other customer, workforce, and community satisfaction; and patient, customer, and workforce loyalty.